The £330m move will see the master trust support innovative companies like Kensa, which manufactures ground source heat pump technology.

 The Work and Pensions Committee will hear evidence from the industry this week around UK investment amid rumours of potential mandatory allocations.

-Future Capital Partners and Scottish Widows are the latest firms to announce new long-term asset funds as the government hints that pension schemes may face mandation if they do not allocate enough to private markets.
+Future Growth Capital and Scottish Widows are the latest firms to announce new long-term asset funds as the government hints that pension schemes may face mandation if they do not allocate enough to private markets.

 The People’s Pension has named two co-heads of real assets to boost its efforts to allocate up to £4bn to private markets.